Kinto/kinto-http.js/README.md

 - `headers`: Custom headers object to send along the HTTP request
 - `retry`: Number of retries when request fails (default: 0)

+This method accepts the [generic parameters for singular operations](#generic-options-for-singular-operations).

 ### Setting bucket data